oumimsel/Fact_Checker2019-2020/README.md

 The application is a maven project.
 The needed library (jsoup 1.12.1) and the input files are already included in the application.

-For a successful run, follow the steps:
+For a successful execution of the project, follow the steps:

--Download the project or clone the URL from the git
+1. Download the project or clone the URL from the git

--Import the project in your IDE: in case you choose the download option than import from an existing project.
+2. Import the project in your IDE: in case you choose the download option than import from an existing project.
 The other way is to import directly from the version control (git).
 The importation steps of the project are dependent of the IDE.

--Buil and run the application (Checker.java).
+3. Build and run the application (Checker.java).

--Check the result file under the path "src\results".
+4. Check the result file under the path "src\results".

 ## Non working fact types: